Today is Wednesday, the 30th of November, 2022, in the first week of Advent. The last day of November.

-May the peace of God reign on your hearts today.
+May the peace of Christ dwell in your soul, today.

 TODAY’S DEVOTIONAL AND PRAYERS

 Turn away the reproach that I dread, for your rules are good.
 (Psalms 119:39 ESV)

 Lord our God, let your miracles be done among us, and bless us through your deeds.
 Bless us in Jesus Christ, the Savior of so many people.
 May your kingdom come to us and at last bring the great miracles that carry out your will and that do what is pleasing to you.
 Lord God, Father in heaven, we praise you!
 In you we live, in you we believe, in you we hope, in you we want to live day by day and hour by hour.
 May your name be honored among us, for you are our God and the God of all the world.
 Let your light shine among all people so that many millions and whole nations may glorify your name, for in the last days the nations shall come and worship you.
 So protect and bless us today and in the coming time, and again and again let something happen to bring us new life and strength.
 Amen.

 Shout for joy to God, all the earth!
 Sing the glory of his name; make his praise glorious...
 Come and see what God has done, his awesome deeds for mankind!
 Psalm 66:1–2, 5, NIV

 - for the awesome deeds that God has done for mankind